build-on-aws/content/posts/extend-your-saas-offerings-beyond-AWS-boundaries-using-aws-privatelink-and-vpn/index.md

 ![End customer on 3rd party cloud with site to site VPN- endpoint to endpoint Solution](images/end-customer-on-3rd-party-cloud-S2S-usecase.png)

-This would be subject to the same requirements cross validation as the previous use case
+This would be subject to the same requirements cross validation as the previous use case.

 ## Scaling the Solution